 “His firing in turn had the consequence of ‘a near revolt of the students,’ and ‘a serious dip in next year's enrollment.’
 Schwartz feels that the resulting addition of some younger faculty and staff will have a beneficial effect on Sunbridge, though it was too late for him.”

-We can draw a few more inferences from this.
+We can draw several inferences from this.
 Most proponents of Waldorf education are not willing to end their deceptive practices.
 They still cling to their secrets.
 [See "Secrets".]
-We cannot know for sure what all those secrets are, but it is fair to infer that the great bulk of them are the doctrines of the man to whom they remain loyal: Rudolf Steiner.
-The secrets, in other words, generally consist of the doctrines of Anthroposophy, some of which are quite awful.
+We cannot know for sure what all those secrets are, but it is fair to infer that the great bulk of them are connected to doctrines preached by the man to whom they remain loyal: Rudolf Steiner.
+The secrets, in other words, generally consist of Anthroposophical teachings and practices, some of which will wither if exposed to the light.

 Eugene Schwartz has not been quite so candid in his books.
-Of particular interest, here, is his book WALDORF EDUCATION: Schools for the Twenty-First Century.
-Some of the occult terms Schwartz used in his remarks at the Waldorf gathering are absent from the book.
+Of particular interest to us is his book WALDORF EDUCATION: Schools for the Twenty-First Century.
+Some of the occult terms that Schwartz used in his remarks at the Sunbridge gathering are absent from the book.
 If Schwartz meant to be open and honest in the book, he seems to have fallen short.

 On the other hand, the book does include references to some of Steiner's occult concepts, such as "higher bodies," the "etheric body," the "astral body," and "clairvoyance."
-Here are a few of the statements that appear in the book:
+Here is one of the statements that appear in the book:

 “Must teachers be clairvoyant in order to be certain that they are teaching in the proper way?
 We may, indeed, need only the ‘clairvoyant’ faculties that we are already using without being aware that we possess them ...
 The teacher's faculty [of clairvoyance] must be cultivated and brought to a stage of conscious awareness on the part of the teacher.”